Skip to main content

 • update_template - Update a template with raw HTML or Sequenzy blocks

+Use get_ab_test to discover variant IDs before editing. update_ab_test_variant accepts either html or blocks, not both, and only draft tests can be changed. create_ab_test requires a campaign in draft or rejected status that does not already have an A/B test, and variants can only be added or removed while the test is in draft status.
 When you need recipient-specific content, prefer Sequenzy blocks instead of raw HTML.
 Campaign and template MCP tools accept a blocks array where each block can include a condition, for example:

 {